canonical/maas-ansible-playbook/README.md

 # MAAS-ansible-playbook
-An Ansible playbook for installing and configuring MAAS
+An Ansible playbook for installing and configuring MAAS, further documentation is found [here](https://maas.io/docs/ansible-playbooks-reference).

 ## Install